-Mr. Xianzhi Mei joined our board of directors in June 2023.
-He has been with China Merchants for more than twenty years, bringing extensive experience in the shipbuilding and manufacturing industry.
-Currently serving as Deputy General Manager of China Merchants since June 2022, he oversees the Planning Operations and Digital functions, driving strategic initiatives and leading digital transformation efforts.
-Mr. Mei's career began in 2002 as a Repair Supervisor and Project Manager at Yiulian Dockyards in Shenzhen, China.
-He then advanced to managing various senior positions including the Production Department Deputy Manager overseeing the ship repairing segment of the business.
-Following China Merchants acquisition of Yiulian Dockyards in November 2011 (renamed CMHI Shenzhen), Mr. Mei assumed the role of General Manager Assistant at CMHI Shenzhen.
-From 2015-2021, he served as Deputy General Manager at CMHI Jiangsu, another shipyard under China Merchants, and concurrently as the General Manager of China Merchants Cruise Shipbuilding Co.
-Lt., responsible for manufacturing and construction.
-In 2019, Mr. Mei was promoted to the General Manager of CMHI Jiangsu before relocating to China Merchants headquarters in Hong Kong SAR.
-Mr. Mei holds a bachelor's degree in ship and marine power plants from Wuhan University of Technology, and a Master's degree in Management Science and Engineering from Zhejiang University.
+Mr. Mei joined our board of directors in June 2023.
+He has been with China Merchants Industry Holdings Co.
+Ltd. ("CMI") for more than twenty years, bringing extensive experience in the shipbuilding and manufacturing industry.
+Currently serving as deputy general manager of CMI since June 2022, he oversees the planning, operations, and digital functions, driving strategic initiatives and leading digital transformation efforts.
+Mr. Mei's career began in 2002 as a repair supervisor and project manager at Yiulian Dockyards in Shenzhen, China.
+He then advanced to managing various senior positions including the production department deputy manager overseeing the ship repairing segment of the business.
+Following CMI's acquisition of Yiulian Dockyards in November 2011 (renamed CMHI Shenzhen), Mr. Mei assumed the role of general manager assistant at CMHI Shenzhen.
+From 2015 to 2021, he served as deputy general manager at CMHI Jiangsu, another shipyard under CMI, and concurrently as the general manager of China Merchants Cruise Shipbuilding Co.
+Ltd., responsible for manufacturing and construction.
+In 2019, Mr. Mei was promoted to the general manager of CMHI Jiangsu before relocating to CMI headquarters in Hong Kong SAR.
+Mr. Mei holds a bachelor's degree in ship & marine power plants from Wuhan University of Technology, and a master's degree in management science and engineering from Zhejiang University.